 Author of KaChing: How to Run an Online Business that Pays and Pays and Self-Employed: 50 Signs You Might be an Entrepreneur

 “Someone who uses social media successfully doesn’t just create content; he or she also creates conversations, and those conversations create communities.”

 One of the most overlooked components of social media marketing is the importance of engaging with your audience.
 I remember once responding to a guy’s content online with a heartfelt message, and he never responded to me.
 This left a lasting impression on me.
 We are all busy entrepreneurs, but if you aren’t going to take the time to respond to people who engage with you on social media, don’t do it.
 As a member of many Facebook groups, there are people doing an amazing job of starting conversations and creating large communities of people.
 The moderators of these groups always respond personally to each and every comment because they understand the importance of building relationships.
 It is called “social” media for a reason. (wink)

 Now, I have given you a lot of food for thought.
 I’m curious.
 Which is your favorite piece of marketing advice?

 Lori Young is the founder of Amazing OBM.
-She and her team support heart-centered entrepreneurs in their business growth by managing their day-to-day operations and digital marketing.
+She and her team support heart-centered coaches in their business growth by managing their day-to-day digital marketing efforts.
 Contact us today for a free 30-minute consultation.